 We wish last year's Fellow, Sardana Nikolaeva, well with his research and future endeavours.

-The call for applicants for the UMIH Graduate Fellowship for 2018-19 is closed.
+The call for applicants for the UMIH Graduate Fellowship for 2019-20 is open.

 THE UNIVERSITY OF MANITOBA INSTITUTE FOR THE HUMNITIES is pleased to announce that its annual Graduate Fellowship competition is open.
 Beginning in the 2015-16 academic year an annual fellowship, valued at up to $3000, will be offered to a graduate student who: